- Destination: Voorne-Putten

 - Difficulty trip:

-- Inclusive: Four overnight stays in comfortable 3 star hotels including breakfast, dinner, luggage transport, maps and English route directions, GPS tracks, free parking, VAT, tourist taxes, Guarantee Foundation and a contribution to the Foundation for Zuid-Holland's landscape (www.zuidhollandslandschap.nl)
+- Inclusive: Five overnight stays in comfortable 3 star hotels including breakfast, luggage transport, maps and English route directions, GPS tracks, free parking, VAT, tourist taxes, Guarantee Foundation, a contribution to the Foundation for Zuid-Holland's landscape (www.zuidhollandslandschap.nl)